sairam95/assignment/README.md

 ---

-### 7. Future Considerations
+### 7. Future Enhancements
+1) Manual deployments of cloud formation templates can be automated using a build system like jenkins/GitHub actions there by promoting Continous Delivery of pipeline.

-Current application doesn't track the status of a given file run.
+2) Current application doesn't track the status of a given file run.
 So in case of any failure in custom code of glue job or lambda function, the workflow is not retired.
 In this case the application can be extended to develop the pipeline for retries and failures using below extended architecture highlighted in red.

-![retry architecture](./images/retry_architecture.png)

    1) A logging table in postgres/dynamo db can be used to track/log the status of the workflow for each file run at every stage.
    2) A separate process in lambda function can be run on a scheduled basis which reads the logging table to figure out all the failed runs based on run status
    3) Lambda will have logic for re-triggering the glue jobs for all failed runs.

+![retry architecture](./images/retry_architecture.png)